UK Prisons: The Great Escape

 Our prison system does appear to be in something of a crisis at present....

-The sad fact is that we really can’t afford to imprison as many people as we do – not surprising given that the current cost of maintaining a prisoner in jail for a year is now well north of £50k.
-Building new prison estate to modern standards, let alone replacing all our Victorian jails, would cost tens if not hundreds of billions.
-Even then, we would need to forcefully eradicate the organised criminality that is rife within our jails before being a prison officer became at all attractive enough to staff then all fully.
+The sad fact is that we really can’t afford to imprison as many people as we do – not surprising given that the current cost of maintaining one prisoner in jail for a year is now well north of £50k.
+Building new prison estate to modern standards, let alone replacing all our Victorian jails as we ideally should, would cost tens if not hundreds of billions.
+Even then, we would need to forcefully eradicate the organised criminality and hard drug use that is rife within our jails before being a prison officer became at all attractive enough to staff them all fully, and we could claim our prison system was 'up to scratch'.

-Last week’s debacle, where not one but 2 prisoners were let out of Wandsworth by mistake, hard on the heels of the media-grabbing Colchester error, must be a strong contender for the ‘Lammy of the Year award 2025’, not least because the instigator of the Dead Ringers-inspired award is now personally responsible for the ministry in charge.
+Last week’s debacle, where not just one but 2 prisoners were let out of Wandsworth by mistake, hard on the heels of the media-grabbing Colchester error, must be a strong contender for the ‘Lammy of the Year award 2025’, not least because the instigator of the Dead Ringers-inspired award is now personally responsible for the ministry in charge.
+Even more so, given that at least one of the 3 prisoners involved knew he shouldn't have been released, immediately asked to be let back in...and was refused.

 How and why did all this happen ?